robertmeta/vimfiles/bundle/mru/README.md

 Vim-tinyMRU's only purpose is to provide an intuitive alternative to the built-in `:oldfile` command.
 Nothing more, nothing less.

+The commands provided by this plugin are listed in `:help tinymru`.

-Here is non-exhaustive list of plugins to try out if you want more features and more options:
+Here is a non-exhaustive list of plugins to try out if, somehow, vim-tinyMRU doesn't have enough features and options for you:

 * [mru.vim](http://www.vim.org/scripts/script.php?script_id=521)
 * [CtrlP](https://github.com/ctrlpvim/ctrlp.vim)